Supreme Court nominee Ketanji Brown Jackson faces more questions during third day of confirmation hearings

 The confirmation hearings for Jackson -- who would be the first Black woman to serve as a Supreme Court justice, if confirmed -- began on Monday with lawmakers and the nominee delivering opening statements.
 The hearings will wrap up on Thursday when the American Bar Association and outside witnesses deliver testimony.

-Describing her work as a public defender, Jackson said, "I was in the federal public defender's office right after the Supreme Court decided that individuals who were detained at Guantanamo Bay by the President could seek review of their detention."
+Wednesday featured more sharp questioning -- and criticism -- from Republican senators directed toward the nominee over her record.

-She added, "Federal public defenders don't get to pick their clients.
-They have to represent whoever comes in and it's a service.
-That's what you do as a federal public defender, you are standing up for the constitutional value of representation."
+During the hearings, some Republicans have suggested that Jackson has been too lenient in sentencing child pornography cases.
+Jackson has forcefully rebutted concerns voiced by GOP senators over her record, referring to the issue as a "sickening and egregious crime."

-Jackson also forcefully rebutted concerns voiced by some GOP senators over her record on sentencing in child pornography cases, referring to the issue as a "sickening and egregious crime."
+GOP Sen. Lindsey Graham of South Carolina engaged on Wednesday in a tense line of questioning on the subject.

-An in-depth CNN review of the material in question shows that Jackson has mostly followed the common judicial sentencing practices in these kinds of cases.
+At one point, he pressed Jackson over whether she believes sentencing has a deterrent effect.

 A number of Democrats have so far used the time allotted to them for questioning to give Jackson a chance to push back on Republican criticisms.
 Democrats have also consistently emphasized the historic nature of her nomination, while arguing that the depth and breadth of Jackson's experience, including as a public defender, would add a valuable and unique perspective to the high court.